medic/rdt-capture/readme_assets/api.md

 ## RDT
 **Signature:** `RDT(Context context, String rdtName)`
-**Purpose:** Holds all of the parameters that are loaded from the configuration file for the RDT
+**Purpose:** Object for holding all of the parameters that are loaded from the configuration file for the RDT of interest
 **Parameters:**
 * `Context context`: the `Context` object for the app's `Activity`
 * `String rdtName`: the `String` used to reference the RDT design in `config.json`